applicaster/developer.applicaster.com/content/collection-ingestion-xml/collection_via_xml.md

 In order to make the collection creation process faster applicaster allows this to happen in an automatic way from a remote URL.
 This URL should be inserted within the collection form into the (`external_sync_url`) input in the *Automatic Content ingestion* section and should point to an XML document with the correct structure.

 ![image](./assets/external_sync_url.png)

+When a collection is ingested, existing collection items are removed.
+For example, upon changing the XML file, the collection content should reflect the **new** file.

 ## XML structure

 ## Identifying the XML document